 Heat-safe air-tight container

-- I’ve repurposed a glass jar for this (from this!), so use what you have
+- I’ve repurposed a glass jar for this, so use what you have

 - I try to repurpose old bottles and jars whenever possible, since it’s a great way to be more eco-friendly